samjvsutcliffe/gimp_test/writeup.md

 pip3 install pandas matplotlib tables python3 evaluation.py
 ```
-You can also look at the shear stresses in the VTKs generated, which will be considarably large.
+You can also look at the shear stresses in the VTKs generated, which will be large ~1000MPa RMS.

 # Expected behavior
 For a 1d consolidation we expect no shear stresses.
 This should be true for MPM/GIMP.
 We should also expect better continuity over cell boundaries for the GIMP case.

+What we find is spurious shear stress for GIMP in the order of 1000MPa RMS, and cell crossing issues due to the lack of cross cell-continuity.

 # Screenshots